Oldboycypher/Milestone-Project-One/README.md

 #### This project has taken me much longer than anticipated.
 Firstly, and maybe due partly to my age, was my own slowness to come to terms with even basic technology, as prior to this course I had been labeled a technophobe, so coming up to speed has been a hurdle.
 Secondly was the loss of nearly six months to a family illness.
 This gave me first hand experience of how difficult it is to progress meaningfully when your study blocks are short and often interrupted.
 Understanding and progress seem directly linked to large blocks of uninterrupted time.
 I think this is what is meant by 'deep learning'.
 #### I am not a natural designer and this was a challenge for me.
 There were constant little changes to make the site more user friendly, visually appealing and uncluttered.
 The final site is not perfect but I will perservere and continue learning design skills and improving upon them.
 #### The big reveal for me was how certain habits and personallity traits when placed in a coding/study context become deleterious.
 These are perfectionism and overthinking.
 No detail required here; apply these traits to learning and problem solving and you get slow progress and time delays.
 Being aware of this I can now focus on personal improvement in these areas and become more effective at pace.
-#### And finally, just a quick note for anyone reading this file and viewing the site: This site is not for commercial use and was built as part of a course of study.
+#### And finally, just a quick note for anyone reading this file and viewing the site: This site is fictitious, not for commercial use and was built as part of a course of study.
 That said, I really hope you enjoy my site and I look forward to any feedback.